coolguy-09/simplec/README.md

 > [!WARNING]
-> When using SimpleC with the flag -nostdlib, there is a bug that where if you **don't** exit/return after a function, it will give a segmentation fault.
+> When using SimpleC with the flag -nostdlib, there is a bug that where if you **don't** exit after a function, it will give a segmentation fault.
 > To avoid this, you can simply use the exit() function by including the stdlib header like this:
 > ```C
 > #include "stdlib.h"